Gamma-Software/TripOverview/README.md

   - Dynamically see the progression
   - Add the company logo
   - Photos/Timelapse taken during the road trip
+- Display a pre-programmed road trip (from GPX, KML)
 - Use https://openmaptiles.org/docs/ to create an offline map server and download the map tiles in https://data.maptiler.com/downloads/planet/

 ## Contribute